knopmickael/onion-architecture/README.md

 # onion-architecture
-Example of an application using the Hexagonal architecture
+Example of an application using the Onion architecture